ossf/tac/process/templates/WG_NAME_incubating_stage.md

   * "name of TAC sponsor to assist TI"
 WG must have defined Contributor Guide
   * "link to contributor guide"
-WG has defined group goverance
+WG has defined group governance
   * "link to charter or other document describe how group is managed"

  Reference              | URL |